top of page

 Student Support Services

 The teaching approach at WIS is child-centred and inclusive with the aim of working towards an environment in which the specific needs of each individual learner can be met.
-The LED team is committed to maintaining an inclusive school environment where diversity in student learning enriches and strengthens our whole school community.
-The staff of the Learning Enrichment Department and the EAL Department assist and enrich the teaching programs taking place in the classroom to enable more learners to take part effectively and reach their full potential.
+The staff of the Learning Enrichment Department, Counselling, School Nurse, and the EAL Department assist and enrich the teaching programs taking place in the classroom to enable more learners to take part effectively and reach their full potential.

 We have high expectations for all students, recognising that with the right support, all students can succeed.